Non-extensive Boltzmann Transport Equation: the Relaxation Time Approximation and Beyond: Introduction

-Analytical solutions of the conventional Boltzmann transport equation exists under certain approximations.
+Analytical solutions of the conventional Boltzmann transport equation exist under certain approximations.
 One such example is the relaxation time approximation.
+Solution of the BTE under this approximation considering simplifying scenarios is well-studied and has been subject matters in recent studies involving the Tsallis-like distributions \cite{tsallisraaepja,maciej,Wilk:2021jpl}.
+In Ref.~\cite{Wilk:2021jpl}, authors also consider the time variation of the Tsallis $q$ parameter to go beyond the relaxation time approximation.

-Solution of the BTE under this approximation considering simplifying scenarios is straightforward and well-studied.
-However, the NEBTE under the relaxation time approximation (RTA) is non-linear because of the power index $q$ in the l.h.s of Eq.~\eqref{NEBTE}.
+Under the same simplifying assumptions of a homogeneous plasma with no external force, the NEBTE under the relaxation time approximation (RTA) is non-linear because of the power index $q$ in the l.h.s of Eq.~\eqref{NEBTE}.
 And hence, unlike the BTE, finding an exact, and closed analytical solution is difficult.
-In the present paper, we compute approximate iterative analytical solutions of the non-extensive BTE in the relaxation time approximation.
+In the present paper, we compute approximate iterative analytical solutions of the nonextensive BTE in the relaxation time approximation.
 We observe that the approximate solutions almost overlap with the exact solution for a considerably wide range of the parameter values.
-In addition to this, we also discuss the Landau kinetic approximation of the NEBTE and the emergence of the non-extensive Fokker-Planck equation (see also Ref. \cite{hqtsfp}).
+In addition to this, we also discuss the Landau kinetic approximation of the NEBTE and the emergence of the nonextensive Fokker-Planck equation (see also Ref. \cite{hqtsfp,deppmannnefpe}).
 Later, this equation has been used to estimate the drag and diffusion coefficients of energetic light quarks passing through a gluonic plasma.